gnewton/test/req.md

 - the structure of the URLs, their parameters, headers: Expressed using [blueprint-api](https://apiblueprint.org/) examples
 - json of requests and responses: Expressed internal to the blueprint examples, examples of request and response using [jsonapi.org](jsonapi.org)

+#jsonapi
+Web service json must adhere to the jsonapi standard v1.0, with the following exception:
+- In the section http://jsonapi.org/format/#crud-creating the datandard indicates:
+"The response MUST also include a document that contains the primary resource created.".
+For large media objects, moving extremely large data from the server back to the client after submission would be prohibitive from the bandwidth perspective.

+Only jsonapi links and data are used.

 ## Media [/media/}]